lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 ```

 Create a conda virtual environment.
 We would recommend
-using a workspace.
+using a Workspace.
 See the example (use
 `--prefix` flag to specify the directory).

 **Note:** You could work with simple examples
 in your home directory (where you are loading by
 default).
 However, in accordance with the
 [HPC storage concept](../data_lifecycle/overview.md) please use a
-[workspaces](../data_lifecycle/workspaces.md) for your study and work projects.
+[Workspace](../data_lifecycle/workspaces.md) for your study and work projects.

 ```console
 marie@compute$ conda create --prefix /scratch/ws/0/marie-Workproject/conda-virtual-environment/dask-test python=3.6